13 min read

 app.mount('#app')

-Better yet, use route-based code splitting if you're building an SPA.
-Components load only when needed.
+Better yet, use route-based code splitting if you're building an SPA with Inertia.
+Components load only when their route is visited.

 Monitor Bundle Size

-Run it periodically: npm run build -- --analyze.
-I do this before major releases to catch bloat early.
-Last month I found an unused icon library adding 200KB to our bundle, gone.
+Then configure it in your vite.config.js and run npm run build.
+I do this before major releases to catch unused dependencies.
+Last month I found an unused icon library adding 200KB to a client's bundle.
+Gone in one line.

 Common Mistakes and How to Avoid Them

-Let me share the mistakes I made so you don't have to.
+Let me share the mistakes I've made so you don't have to.

 Mistake 1: Over-Engineering Early